apache/calcite/site/_docs/druid_adapter.md

 part of the query to Druid, including the `COUNT(*)` function, but not the `ORDER BY ...
 LIMIT`.
 (We plan to lift this restriction;
 see [[CALCITE-1206](https://issues.apache.org/jira/browse/CALCITE-1206)].)

+# Complex Metrics
+Druid has special metrics that produce quick but approximate results.
+Currently there are two types:

+* `hyperUnique` - HyperLogLog data sketch used to estimate the cardinality of a dimension
+* `thetaSketch` - Theta sketch used to also estimate the cardinality of a dimension, but can be used to perform set operations as well.

+In the model definition, there is an array of Strings called `complexMetrics` that declares the alias for each complex metric defined.
+The alias is used in SQL, but it's real column name is used when Calcite generates the JSON query for druid.

 # Foodmart data set